 The Company has undertaken a significant expansion of its dried flower and pre-roll offering, which represent the largest product category in the Canadian legal cannabis market.
 Expanding upon its signature strains, the Company has acquired a roster of new cultivars not yet widely available in the legal market.
 Some of these are grown by the Company at its greenhouse, indoor and outdoor cultivation facilities.
 It has also acquired the exclusive rights to distribute certain highly sought-after strains in the medical market through its supply agreement with cannabis brands house Robes Cannabis Inc. (dba as BLLRDR).
-As part of this agreement, subsequent to the reporting period, the Company launched the Afghani Bullrider and Wedding Cake strains each in 3.5 gram containers.
+As part of this agreement, during the three months ended March 31, 2021 ("Q1 2021"), the Company launched the Afghani Bullrider and Wedding Cake strains each in 3.5 gram containers.

 Leveraging the greater scale of cultivation capacity, the Company has also expanded upon its signature strains with greater product availability, and new larger format SKUs, including a pre-roll line extension with 12 pre-rolls each of 0.35 grams.
-Initial purchase orders for this and other new dried flower SKUs have commenced shipping to adult-use provincial wholesalers beginning in March.
+Sales of this product and other new dried flower SKUs commenced during the reporting period, under the newly launched brand Divvy.